Join us for a Wild Mind school field trip

 Field trips for grades K-3 are 90 minutes long.

 Field trips for grades 4-12 are 120 minutes long.

 We can host up to 30 youth at our garden sites.

 Field trips are available from March – June.
 When completing the request form, please provide us with 2-3 date options to facilitate scheduling.
-Bookings for Spring 2022 will open in March.
+Bookings for Spring 2023 will open in February 2023.

 For grades K-3, we require one teacher or chaperone for every 8 students.
 For grades 4-12, we require one teacher or chaperone for every 10 students.
 If you are unable to meet this requirement, please let us know on the request form.

 ELEMENTARY CLASS FIELD TRIPS

 Each field trip begins with a habitat scavenger hunt, challenging students to re-imagine our cities as biodiverse ecosystems that support a variety of species, including our own.
 For the core activity, teachers can select a lesson adapted to the grade they teach.
 Click here for field trip lessons by grade along with their curriculum links and click here for the program poster.

 All of our Elementary class field trips take place at EYA’s main programming space in Strathcona Community Gardens with a native plant teaching garden, greenhouse and native plant nursery, plant medicine gardens, rewilding areas, and solar-powered eco-classroom.
 Strathcona Community Gardens is located on xwməθkwəyəm, Sḵwxwú7mesh, and səlílwətaɬ territory.